-My husband and I also have our disagreements.
+My husband and I also have disagreements.
 I think it's kind of silly to spend money on action figures.
 He thinks that it's a waste to spend money on trips.
 We both prefer different things in life.
 He likes things, and I value experiences.
-One of us isn't “right” and one of us isn't “wrong.”
+One of us isn't “right,” and another isn't “wrong.”
 We're just different, and we have different priorities.

 Trying to force others to conform to your idea of what is a “smart” spending choice is almost always futile.
 I like buying (and enjoying) expensive chocolate.
 But if someone else prefers to spend money on expensive shoes, it's not my place to tell them that their priorities are messed up.
 Let others make their own spending choices.
 And hope that others will avoid criticizing you for your spending choices.